vasudhathinks/Personal-Projects/D3-US-Map/README.md

 # Which States in the US have I visited?
-A new year's resolution I had back in 2013 was to try and visit as many states as possible in the US.
-It's been 5 years since then, so I wanted to gauge how how much progress I've made.
-As opposed to statistics, I thought it would be more interesting to visualize the states I've visited.
+A new year's resolution I made back in 2013 was to try and visit as many states as possible in the US.
+It's been 5 years since then, so I wanted to gauge how much progress I've made.
+As opposed to statistics, I thought it would be more interesting and fun to *visualize* the states I've visited.

 Thus, I created a D3 map that shows which states I have visited and which are still on the bucket list.

-The next iteration of this exercise will include cities I have visited.
+*The next iteration of this exercise will include cities I've visited.*

 #### Where to see the actual map + code:
 1. [The bl.ocks.org post storing and producing the map](http://bl.ocks.org/vasudhathinks/a0ba770a0af768a9cf2d654e9515acfd)